 1st Phase Outcomes Overview

+I am thankful to the U.K. Art and Humanities Research Council and The Oxford University Research Centre in the Humanities for providing a broad range of support that made it possible to launch Transportation Transformation: Migration, Teleportation, and Railways.
 The outcomes of the first phase of the project can be mapped into five principal schemes: 1) Transferable knowing – the ability to call on/apply a known skill or concept to new or unfamiliar circumstances/paradigms or in new/unfamiliar ways; 2) Border crossing – the act of actively stepping outside a space (physical or otherwise) of comfort/familiarity; 3) Multi-directional dialogue – consciously engaging in exchange across and between known/familiar/assumed borders; 4) Knowledge ownership – explicit claims of ownership (beyond rote mimicry) of new or new aspects of knowledge; and 5) Tacit empowerment – subtle displays of familiarity and/or comfort with previously unfamiliar knowledge or ways of knowing.

 First, the construction of the Transportation Transformation: Migration, Teleportation, and Railways website is a place/space for virtual public engagement, data sourcing and presentation that allows for the explicit documentation of the research process and outcome.
 In so doing it represents principles 1 – 4.